dianamosca/user-documentation/_posts/2021-06-17-Categorization-Creating-Rules.md

 If your rules has
 * Less than 1,000 records the new label will be applied within few seconds (you can refresh the page to see them)
-* More than 1,000 records, the application will trigger a background job.
-You can follow its progress in the job panel (see screenshot below)
+* More than 1,000 records, the application will trigger a background job. **The new category will appears only once the job completed** You can follow its progress in the job panel (see screenshot below)

 [![rules-background-job.png](/user-documentation/images/rules-background-job.png)](/user-documentation/images/rules-background-job.png)